-The performance criteria and metrics of the various Sasol businesses vary depending on business-specific strategic value drivers and key objectives as approved by the relevant subsidiary or divisional boards.
-Financial targets relate mainly to operating profit improvements and fixed cash cost savings.
-Focused value drivers derived from group business objectives include targets agreed for safety (in all businesses) and employment equity (for businesses based in South Africa) to ensure continued focus on these important business objectives.
+The performance criteria and metrics of the various Sasol businesses vary depending on business-specific strategic value drivers and key objectives as reviewed and approved for the year by the relevant subsidiary or divisional boards.
+Financial targets relate mainly to operating profit improvements, fixed cash cost savings and operational and functional excellence.